Colour Code | Tolerance | Real Values (E6 & E12 series) | Power Rating

 Resistor values - the resistor colour code

-Resistance is measured in ohms, the symbol for ohm is an omega .1 is quite small so resistor values are often given in k and M.
+Resistance is measured in ohms, the symbol for ohm is an omega1

 Each colour represents a number as shown in the table.